 Indicate how you plan to determine the percentage of benefit of LMI persons to meet the national objective of serving LMI persons (check one):

-☐ Direct Benefit to LMI Households (“Direct Benefit”)—if you checked this box, proceed to II-A
+☐ Direct Benefit to LMI Households —if you checked this box, proceed to II-A

-☐ Area-wide Benefit to LMI Persons (“Area Basis”)—if you checked this box, proceed to II-B
+☐ Area-wide Benefit to LMI Persons —if you checked this box, proceed to II-B

-☐ Limited Clientele Benefit (“Limited Clientele”)—If you checked this box, proceed to II-C
+☐ Limited Clientele Benefit —If you checked this box, proceed to II-C

 II-A Direct Benefit—complete the following items.
-For detailed guidance about how to document benefitting LMI persons through Direct Benefit see the “Documenting Benefit to Low and Moderate Income Persons” handbook .
+For detailed guidance about how to document benefitting LMI persons through Direct Benefit see the “Documenting Benefit to Low and Moderate Income Persons” handbook here.

 Does the project provide direct assistance to an income-eligible household (e.g. through planning for rehabilitation of housing occupied by LMI households or planning for a public facility project that will pay utility hookup charges or assessments for only LMI households)?
 If so, provide documentation indicating the gross annual income of the household applicants that will be served.

-II-B Area Basis—complete the following items.
-For detailed guidance about how to document benefitting LMI persons on an Area Basis see the “Documenting Benefit to Low and Moderate Income Persons” handbook .
+II-B Area-wide Benefit to LMI Persons—complete the following items.
+For detailed guidance about how to document benefitting LMI persons on an Area Basis see the “Documenting Benefit to Low and Moderate Income Persons” handbook here.
 Census data must be provided even if a Certified Income Survey is used.
 Census information can be found through the HUD LMI mapping application here.
-Supporting materials should be included in Appendix A.
+Supporting materials should be included in Appendix A as a narrative with data or a screenshot of information from the mapping application.

 Percentage served by the project from HUD Low/Mod Summary Data (Census): %